 Who I Am

-As a therapist, I am passionate about supporting others to become experts of their own bodies & nervous systems, and in gaining insight into parts of themselves previously kept under subconscious or experienced through tension and pain.
-This insight includes understanding and working with ancestral trauma, and/or the impacts of systems of oppression on our bodies and nervous systems.
+As a therapist, I am deeply passionate about supporting others to become experts of their own bodies and nervous systems.
+Together, we uncover parts of ourselves often hidden in the subconscious or expressed through tension and pain.
+This process includes recognizing the profound impact of ancestral trauma and systemic oppression on our bodies and nervous systems—an essential dimension of healing.

-My social justice work began in the realm of permaculture, food sovereignty and journalism.
-This work guided me to understand what it means for an environment to be harmonious, sustainable and productive.
+My commitment to social justice began through work in permaculture, food sovereignty, and journalism.
+These fields taught me what it means for environments to be harmonious, sustainable, and balanced—and to notice when imbalance occurs.

 My Clinical Background

 I received my M.A. in Counseling Psychology with an emphasis in Somatic Psychology from the California Institute of Integral Studies (CIIS).
 Throughout my training at CIIS, I worked in diverse communities, including, offering individual and group therapy at the San Francisco Sheriff Department's Women’s Center in San Francisco, and at the private practice sliding scale clinic, The Center for Somatic Psychotherapy.
 As an Associate Marriage & Family Therapist, I worked for Grateful Heart Holistic Therapy Center based in Oakland and Berkeley, and as a school-based therapist for Middle & High School-aged students all over the Bay Area.
-I have since opened a private practice that offers virtual therapy in California.
+I held a private practice in Berkeley for five years before moving to Portland.
+I now offer virtual therapy in California and virtual and in-person therapy in Oregon.
+My in-person office is located in SW Portland (unceded territory of the Multnomah, Wasco, Kathlamet, Clackamas, Cowlitz, Molalla, Tumwater, Watlala, and Tualatin bands of the Chinook peoples, and the Tualatin Band of Kalapuya).

 Trainings